Aaron-G-Sanchez/BeerBook-Frontend/README.md

 ### **_Future Updates_**

 - [ ] Deploy project
-- [ ] Allow users to add new Garages
 - [ ] Create a search function
 - [ ] Organize State, Axios Calls, and Data for Best Practice